Frequently Asked Questions About Polybutylene

 Should I Repipe My Home if it has Polybutylene Plumbing?

 The potential for leaks and water damage associated with polybutylene pipes can cause significant issues and costly repairs.
-Repiping your home with more reliable and durable materials, such as copper piping or PEX tubing, will provide long-term peace of mind and protect your property from water-related damage.
+Repiping your home with more reliable and durable materials, such as copper piping or PEX tubing, will provide you with long-term peace of mind and protect your property from water-related damage.

 Mold from a quest pipe leak